 - Grants (social and recreation)

 - Community centres and halls

-- We will finalise and implement Te Mahana and associated work streams.
-These include a review of how we support agencies that will deliver on Te Mahana, and how our support aligns with that of central Government.
+- We will finalise and implement Te Mahana – a strategy to deal with homelessness.
+These include a review of how we support community agencies, and how our support aligns with that of the Government.

-- Alcohol reforms - we will be implementing Central Government’s recent alcohol reforms and developing and implementing the Council’s Alcohol Management Strategy.
+- We will implement the Government’s recent alcohol reforms and the Council’s own Alcohol Management Strategy.

 Measuring our performanceTop

 - 90% of library users are satisfied with its services and facilities

 - 85% of residents are satisfied with the range and variety of collection

 - 85% of residents agree that library services and facilities provide good value for money

 - leisure cards are used at least 97,000 times

 - 85% of residents find access to Council recreation facilities and programmes easy or very easy